 First and foremost, know exactly why you need to obtain life insurance.

-If you decide to speak to our office, you will very likely hear me ask you why you are looking into purchasing life insurance.
-This may sound obvious, but you would be surprised how many people aren’t convinced they need it.
+If you decide to speak to our office, you can expect to be asked why you are looking into purchasing life insurance.
+This may sound obvious, but you’d be surprised how many people aren’t convinced they need it.
 If you aren’t convinced you need it, you won’t keep it.
 You must realize that life insurance companies make lots of money off people who were not committed to why they needed it in the first place.
-They keep it a couple of years and/or when money gets tight, they drop it.
+They keep it a 6 months to a year and/or when money gets tight, they drop it.
 You must value the protection it provides.
 It is an intangible product other than the paper it is printed on.
-Is the feeling of security worth it to you?
+Is the feeling of financial security worth it to you and those you care about?

 Second, decide how long you need your coverage for.